Responsible Tidepooling in California: How to Explore the Intertidal Zone with Care and Integrity

 Practicing Ethical Tidepooling: The North Star Naturalist Way

-My mission at North Star Naturalist is to spark curiosity, care, and reverence for nature through immersive, guided experiences.
-Environmental stewardship is one of my core values, and my commitment to responsible recreation is an essential part of every tour.
+Cypress's mission at North Star Naturalist is to spark curiosity, care, and reverence for nature through immersive, guided experiences.
+Environmental stewardship is one of her core values, and her commitment to responsible recreation is an essential part of every tour.

 Every tour begins with a review of safety and etiquette before we enter the intertidal zone.
 This ensures every participant understands their role in protecting this sensitive environment.